HE is all you need: Compressing FHE Ciphertexts using Additive HE: Additive HE for Smaller FHE Responses

-The expansion factor of RLWE ciphertexts does not depend on $N$ and is much smaller than the expansion factor of LWE ciphertexts.
-Hence, the same technique used in the previous section does not yield an improvement.
-However, our approach is beneficial if the user is only interested in some coefficients of the plaintext polynomial and not all of them.
+RLWE ciphertexts also have a linear phase evaluation and hence, can benefit from our compression technique.
+However, an RLWE ciphertext is only twice as large as the phase so the compression technique, applied naively, would not yield a significant improvement.
+Our approach is beneficial if the user is only interested in some coefficients of the RLWE plaintext and not all of them.

-The main observation is that each coefficient of $\mu'(X)$ in \Cref{alg:rlwe-decrypt} can be calculated separately.
+The main observation is that each coefficient of $\mu'(X)$ in the \textsc{RLWEDecrypt} procedure can be calculated separately.
 Specifically, for $0\leq k \leq N-1$